nsswifter/AISightQuest/README.md

 ## Contribution

-Feel free to share your ideas or any other problems.
-Pull requests are welcome!
+Feel free to share your ideas or any other problems. **Pull request**s are welcome!
-For major changes, please open an issue first to discuss what you would like to change.
+For major changes, please open an **issue** first to discuss what you would like to change.

 ## License